-10.3 No corporate materials may not be altered, reproduced, or misrepresented in any way, including but not limited to the images and content without express prior written approval from corporate.
-All submissions shall be made to corporate at email@example.com and shall have in the subject line: “Submission for Corporate Approval
+10.3.
+No corporate materials shall not be altered, reproduced, or misrepresented in any way, including but not limited to the images and content without express prior written approval from corporate.
+All submissions shall be made to corporate at firstname.lastname@example.org and shall have in the subject line: “Submission for Corporate Approval”.

-Complying with the DBO Contract (Remedies for Breach)
+11 Complying with the DBO Contract (Remedies for Breach) – Terms and Conditions

 11.1.
 Complying with the DBO Contract is essential for preserving a strong and viable business for DBOs and CFORTH.
 DBOs and CFORTH each have rights and responsibilities in case of a breach of the DBO Contract.

 11.2 CFORTH’s Rights and Responsibilities: When CFORTH becomes aware of a potential breach of the DBO Contract, CFORTH will first investigate as appropriate.
 Before taking enforcement action, CFORTH shall attempt to contact the DBO in an effort to resolve the issue.
 If the communication does not resolve the issue, CFORTH may take any enforcement action authorized by the DBO Contract including, but not limited to, one or any combination of the following:

 11.2.1.
 A written warning to a DBO, and/or up-line or down-line DBOs in the Line of Enrollment.